ONEARMY/academy/docs/plastic/geeky.md

 }
 </style>

-# Going nerdy on Plastic
+# Going nerdy on plastic

 <div class="videoChapters">
 <div class="videoChaptersMain">

-### This is a great title for this section.
+### Let's get some in-depth knowledge about this abundant material.

-Ok, it’s time to go deep.
 When did plastic arrive in our society, how did it grow from a small niche material to being available in every corner of the world?
 We’ll cover some history, and them some science, and why we work with thermoplastics only.
 We’ll go over the industrial production methods as well as what happens after it’s discarded.
 After reading this you’ll be the geeky plastic guy or gal (just like Jerry) 🤓

-> Tip: great plastic tip
+> Pro Tip: Being a plastic pro in your community will help you and those around you make better choices about plastic.
+Knowlege is power!

 </div>
 <div class="videoChaptersSidebar">